 Another clue can be how valuable a user was valued when a company was sold or went public.
 A few real-world examples: Instagram: $22, WhatsApp: $55, Skype: $200

-Data security: generally refers to the protection of data, regardless of the type of data involved.
+Data security: generally refers to the protection of data from access by unauthorised persons, regardless of the type of data involved.

 You can download the polyPod like an app onto the device of your choice.
 Your personal data is then securely stored on the polyPod and it provides the infrastructure for further applications and features.
 The polyPod itself acts as a store and a mediator for your data.
 It enables you to reclaim your data from companies like Google and Facebook and store it on your devices.
 From there you can freely dispose of your personal data, share, donate or rent it, to whomever you want.
 The algorithms come to the data instead of the data leaving the polyPod.